-The Genesis of StarCrash
+The Genesis of Starcrash

-Thus, Akton and Stella head off on a series of interstellar adventures with their annoying Police Robot sidekick "El," who for some reason is programmed to talk like a Western cowboy.
-That gets old really quick.
-As Stella travels from planet to planet, she runs afoul of a gang of hot Space Amazons and their giant, sword-throwing robot (which even has metal boobs!), barely survives being frozen on an ice planet, and finally hooks up with the prince (the Hoff, in his first major film role) on a world of savage cavemen.
+Thus, Akton and Stella head off on a series of interstellar adventures with their annoying Police Robot sidekick El, who for some reason is programmed to talk like a Western cowboy.
+(That gets old really quick.)
+As Stella travels from planet to planet, she runs afoul of a gang of hot Space Amazons and their giant, sword-throwing robot (which even has metal boobs!), barely survives being frozen on an ice planet, and finally locates the prince (Young Hoff, in his first major film role) on a world of savage cavemen.
 It just so happens that Prince Hoff crash landed on the same planet that houses Zarth's secret weapon, so they call in reinforcements for the Space Battle to End All Space Battles.

 The epic firefight that follows must be seen to be believed.
 Dozens of plastic model-kit spaceships zip past multi-colored starfield backgrounds, exploding left and right, while the Emperor's forces fight it out with Zarth's army aboard his fist-shaped base ship.
 (Try not to crack a smile as Spinell stalks back and forth across the bridge of his ship, waving his arms and barking "KILL!
 KILL!")
 Do the good guys win?
 Does it matter?